ImineFarouk/EMS-Backend/README.md

 ## A Spring Boot API for an Employee Management System
 This API allows you to:

-Add an employee
-Find one or all employees
-Update an employee by ID
-Delete an employee by ID
+Add an employee, Find one or all employees, Update an employee by ID, Delete an employee by ID